prateektrisect/Lab_assignments/P4/T3/README.md

 For the given problem the system will provide user inputs directly.
 You don't need to write any code to take user input.

 ### Steps to Run your second code
-1. Copy the source code from [Source Code Link](https://raw.githubusercontent.com/Aartiarora22/Lab_assignments/main/P1/T3/Main.java)
+1. Copy the source code from [Source Code Link](https://raw.githubusercontent.com/Aartiarora22/Lab_assignments/main/P4/T3/main.java)
 2. Paste in the editor window on the right
 3. Refer the solution code given below and make necessary changes to your code
 4. Hit **Submit** button
 5. If you followed the steps then your code will pass test cases

+### Solution / Hint
+Use accumulator pattern and do product of number from 1 to n.